 - Partner Rachel D. Matthews

 Cardinal Capital Management Client Types and Minimum Account Sizes

 Cardinal Capital Management provides investment advisory services to the following types of clients:

 - Public and private pension plans

 - Mutual funds and collective investment trusts (CITs)

-Cardinal Capital Management usually requires a minimum investment of $500,000 to engage in its investment partnership services.
+Cardinal Capital Management requires different minimum investments to engage in its investment partnership services.
 To open a separately managed account, the firm generally requires a minimum account size of $5 million.
+Limited partnerships incur a $500,000 minimum.
 However, the firm may reduce or waive these minimums at its discretion.

 Services Offered by Cardinal Capital Management